Antgst/Antgst/1rst Trimester.md

  * @parent: Pointer to the parent node
  * @value: Value to store in the new node
  *
- * Description: Creates a new node and inserts it as the right child of
- * the parent node.
-If the parent already has a right child, the new
- * node replaces it and the old right child becomes the right child of
- * the new node.
- *
- * Return: Pointer to the newly created node,
- * or NULL on failure or if parent is NULL
+ * Return: Pointer to the newly created node, or NULL on failure or if parent is NULL */ binary_tree_t *binary_tree_insert_right(binary_tree_t *parent, int value) {
- */
-binary_tree_t *binary_tree_insert_right(binary_tree_t *parent, int value)
-{